michodgs25/Somerset-Trails/README.md

 ## Testing

-### Testing - i.
+### Testing site on different browsers - i.
 Shared the link on google, internet explorer and yahoo to ensure the site looks and works as it should on different browers.

-### Testing - ii.
+### Testing device on various screen sizes - ii.
-Opened google developer tools and toggled the site between various devices, that include:
+Opened Google developer tools and toggled the site between various devices, that include:

 * iphone X
 * Moto G4